edm00se/blog/_drafts/-task-runners-pt1-intro.md

    * for Windows, you'll need to start up the command prompt (from the Start/search, "cmd", right-click and select "run as administrator")
      * change directory to the root of the working git repository we set up, then run `mklink /d public NSF\WebContent`
   * don't worry about duplicate data, these are both methods for a symbolic link, meaning it's the same file, with multiple path pointers (and the `.gitignore` file is set up to ignore the public path, so we won't pollute our repository with duplicates)
-  * if you forget to set up the symlink, it will give you a screen like this, which basically announces that the resource end points are available, just without any other content being served (handy if you want to test the data structure without worrying about a full UI; aka- via [Postman](https://www.getpostman.com/) or another REST API client)
+  * if you forget to set up the symlink, it will give you a screen like this, which basically announces that the resource end points are available, just without any other content being served (handy if you want to test the data structure without worrying about a full UI; aka- via [Postman](https://www.getpostman.com/) or another REST API client); so go create that symlink!
   * <a href="{{ site.url }}/images/post_images/jsonServerMaintScreen.png" data-toggle="tooltip" title="json-server's default maintenance screen"><img src="{{ site.url }}/images/post_images/jsonServerMaintScreen.png" class="img-responsive center-block" /></a>

-#### Up and Running!
+##### Up and Running!
 Give it a test by running from the root of the project folder `npm start`.
 This runs the command [I outlined in my blog post]({{ site.url }}/front-end/alternate-front-end-development) and [corresponding Notes in 9 episode](https://www.notesin9.com/2015/09/01/notesin9-180-alternative-frontend-development-for-xpages/) on the subject of alternate front-end development with Domino/XPages.
 Again, this is just mocking the back-end for front-end development, but gives us flexibility for this sort of thing.
 You can view what npm executes as the "start" command by looking in the `package.json` file at the corresponding JSON key'd "start" line inside the "scripts" object (because `json-server --id unid db.json --watch --routes routes.json` is a fair amount to remember).
 Your CLI will report back the full command I set up as the "start" script for json-server and announce that there are resources available on localhost at your given port (likely 3000) and that other routes exist (my routing to map up to my _DesignerFacesServlet_s, as documented in my [series on servlets]({{ site.url }}/servlet-series/)).
 If you load up `http://localhost:300` in your web browser, you'll find the front-end of the application running.
 If you forgot to symlink `public` to `NSF/WebContent/`, you'll be greeted with a generic json-server page stating the resources available it loaded from my mock `db.json` file.